vtexdocs/help-center-content/docs/faq/en/how-is-the-structure-of-an-app.md

 ---
-title: How is the structure of an app?
+title: 'How is the structure of an app?'
 id: 3K38eTAV8kK0goaUycoiey
 status: DRAFT
 createdAt: 2018-02-21T22:54:14.001Z